 When Siutkin launched his company, he wanted to “help businesses to do everything correctly.”
-When they started, most clients wanted S&P to defend them from corporate raiding attempts.
+When they started, most clients wanted S&P Agency to defend them from corporate raiding attempts.

 “The (raiding) schemes were graceful and crafty, it was almost impossible to find a fault,” Siutkin says.
 “We used to win anyway though.”

 “Shady lawyers” who represented raiders, in a way, became Siutkin’s teachers.
 He and his colleagues followed their steps and explored their methods, at the same time learning how to fight them in courts.